US Fulbright Logo

 Living in Budapest and other major cities is filled with cultural activities: great exhibitions, concerts, plays, festivals – there is always a lot going on, and tickets are relatively inexpensive.

-For study and research there is a plethora of resources and opportunities.
+For study and research, there is a plethora of resources and opportunities.
 Grantees should be prepared to work independently and be willing to take the initiative to maximize their experience.

 Budapest is a safe city with reliable and affordable public transportation.
 Regional cities are also safe, and have a lot to offer.
 Living there is quieter, but there are many benefits.
 There are great restaurants, charming cafés, beautiful libraries and archives in every major city.
 Food and drink cost about 30% less than in the United States, and the quality is generally high.

-Universities have a lot of international students and faculty, and they offer a great number of cultural opportunities and inclusive programs.
+Universities have a lot of international students and faculty, and they offer a great number of cultural opportunities and comprehensive programs.

 Hungarians may be more reserved than Americans, but they are very friendly, respectful, and helpful.